 For the medical portion of the clearance, the whole family can be seen during the same appointment.
 Once all of the prior forms have been completed, call to make an appointment at your military treatment facility and let them know that it is for an overseas clearance.
 Bring any medical records you have and all signed clearance forms.
 They will perform a quick physical on each family member and sign off on the clearance if all is good.
 If a specialized need exists, a package will be sent to the gaining base to determine if adequate services exist at the new location.
 Expect this process to take at least 3 weeks.

 You don’t want to be that family that gets turned around at immigration because they don’t have the correct passports or visas to enter the new host country.
 Applying for visas and passports takes time, so start early.
 Check with your local installation’s relocation technicians to check the visa requirements for your overseas location and to start the process.

 Each family member will want both a no-fee passport and a tourist passport.
-The no-fee passport is for official travel only (think PCSing to and from your overseas assignment) while the tourist passport will allow you to explore neighboring countries.
-You can apply for the no-fee passport at the personnel office on base, but the tourist passport application will need to be submitted at an authorized location in the local community.
+The no-fee passport is for official travel only (think PCSing to and from your overseas assignment), while the tourist passport will allow you to explore neighboring countries.
+You can apply for the no-fee passport at the personnel office on base.
+Still, the tourist passport application will need to be submitted at an authorized location in the local community.
 Find a location here.

 Both types of passports can take an estimated 8-10 weeks to arrive.

 Note: You will need to have all of your family members enrolled in DEERS to apply for the no-fee passport.

 The Family Member Relocation Clearance, along with passports and visas, takes time to complete, time that we often don’t have.
 It’s important to get the ball rolling as early as possible.
 Don’t wait to be told that you need a no-fee passport.
 Instead, be proactive and ask the personnel office what you can do to get started.
 For questions on the clearance process: